Samarraj11/Samarraj11/README.md

 - I’m currently learning **various frame works in Python as well as Java**

-- I’m looking to collaborate on **Python and Java based project.
+- I’m looking to collaborate on **Python and JavaScript based project.
 If you have something in mind, do email me.**

 - We can connect to play some games of Chess.